The Honest Answer: It Depends

 How to Get an Accurate Estimate

-The most important thing you can do is get at least 2–3 estimates from licensed, insured contractors — and make sure each estimate covers the same scope.
-A quote that looks cheaper often excludes items that another quote includes.
+Get at least two or three estimates from licensed, insured contractors and make sure each estimate covers the same scope.
+A quote that looks cheaper often excludes items another quote includes.

-Ask each contractor to provide an itemized estimate so you can see exactly what's included.
-A detailed estimate from a reputable contractor protects you when something unexpected comes up — because you have a clear baseline for what was and wasn't part of the original scope.
+Ask each contractor for an itemized estimate so you can see what's included.
+A detailed estimate gives you a clear baseline when something unexpected comes up during the project.

-Build a 10–15% contingency into your budget for unexpected conditions, especially in older St. Louis homes built before 1980.
-This isn't pessimism — it's how experienced homeowners approach renovation projects.
+Build a 10 to 15% contingency into your budget for unexpected conditions, more for older St. Louis homes built before 1980 where plumbing, electrical, and subfloor surprises are more common.

-Finally, get the estimate at your home.
-A contractor who quotes you over the phone or email without seeing your kitchen is guessing.
-The condition of your existing cabinets, subfloor, plumbing, and electrical all affect the actual cost — and a good contractor needs to see them.
+Decline any estimate given over the phone or email without a site visit.
+The condition of your existing cabinets, subfloor, plumbing, and electrical all affect the actual cost, and a contractor who hasn't seen them is guessing.

 Why St. Louis Homeowners Choose Phoenix Construction Group

 Phoenix Construction Group provides free, detailed, in-home kitchen remodel estimates throughout the Greater St. Louis area.
-We're licensed and insured, and our team — led by Ira and Josh — has spent over a decade in St. Louis homes.
+We're licensed and insured, with Ira leading every project personally.

-We give honest estimates, realistic timelines, and itemized quotes so you know exactly what you're paying for before work begins.
-We don't disappear mid-project.
-We clean up every day.
-And we don't consider the job done until you've walked through the finished kitchen and signed off on every detail.
+We give itemized estimates and realistic timelines so you know what you're paying for before work begins.
+We stay in communication throughout the project, clean up every day, and don't sign off until you've walked through the finished kitchen and approved every detail.

-If you're trying to understand what your specific kitchen remodel will cost, the only accurate answer comes from a visit to your home.
+The accurate answer to what your kitchen remodel will cost comes from a visit to your home.
 Schedule your free estimate today.